Lead Lined Wood Doors

 While these lead thicknesses are the most common for general x-ray rooms such as doctors, dentists, chiropractors, and medical centers; you will still need to check with your local health official or radiation physicist to determine the required lead shielding for your room.

 Our standard doors are solid-core wood slab doors, with stain-grade birch veneer, not prepped for hardware or locksets and do not include any hardware, lockset, or frame.
+This door is not fire rated.
+If a fire rating is required, we can provide a quote.

 These can be planed down to the required size and prepped on the jobsite by the installer.